Fighting Animal Cruelty

 Instead, current dog-control codes will be overhauled to a two-tier system that will be diligently enforced.
 A draft of the new ordinance defines a dangerous dog as one that a reasonable person believes poses a “serious and unjustified imminent threat of serious physical injury or death to a person or a companion animal,” or a dog that bites without provocation.
 There is no breed discrimination in the new ordinance.

-The Friends organization is grateful for our City leadership’s rational and cost-effective approach to keeping humans and animals safe in our community.
+The Friends organization is grateful for our City leadership’s rationale and cost-effective approach to keeping humans and animals safe in our community.
 Please encourage your neighbors to be responsible pet owners so we are all safe from incidents stemming from dangerous dogs.

 Pending Michigan Animal Legislation